colefuerth/CSGames-Emulateur-2023_PUBLIC/README.md

 ## Other Notes

-- [Mathew Pellarin](https://github.com/matp101) competed at CSGames 2023 in the Emulator category.
+- [Mathew Pellarin](https://github.com/matp101) and I competed at CSGames 2023 in the Emulator category.
 We won **first place** with this submission.